Bog iron

 Bog iron is a form of impure iron deposit that develops in bogs or swamps by the chemical or biochemical oxidation of iron carried in solution.
-In general, bog ores consist primarily of iron oxyhydroxides, commonly goethite (FeO(OH)).
+In general, bog ores consist primarily of iron oxyhydroxides, commonly goethite (FeO(OH)), and related limonite.

 Iron-bearing groundwater typically emerges as a spring and the iron in it forms ferric hydroxide upon encountering the oxidizing environment of the surface.
-Bog ore often combines goethite, magnetite, and vugs or stained quartz.
+Bog ore often combines goethite and magnetite, and may include vugs and stained quartz.
 Oxidation may occur through enzyme catalysis by iron bacteria.
 It is not clear whether the magnetite precipitates upon the first contact with oxygen, then oxidizes to ferric compounds, or whether the ferric compounds are reduced when exposed to anoxic conditions upon burial beneath the sediment surface and reoxidized upon exhumation at the surface.

 Bog iron, like other hydrous iron oxides, has a specific affinity for heavy metals.
 This affinity combined with the porous structure and high specific surface area of bog iron make it a good natural sorbent.
 These properties combined with the fact that bog iron is cheap to obtain are incentives for its utilization in environmental protection technologies.

 Iron made from bog ore will often contain residual silicates, which can form a glassy coating that imparts some resistance to rusting.

 Formation

 Iron is carried to bogs in low-pH, low-dissolved oxygen iron-bearing groundwater that reaches the surface through springs, along with structures of fractures, or where groundwater intersects surface flows.
 The iron in the water is then oxidized by dissolved oxygen or, through enzyme catalysis by iron bacteria (e.g., Thiobacillus ferrooxidans and Thiobacillus thiooxidans) that concentrate the iron as part of their life processes.
 Presence of these bacteria can be detected by the oily film they leave on the surface of the water.
 This change of oxidation state causes the precipitation of fine-grained iron solids near the point of groundwater discharge.
 A variety of iron minerals, such as goethite, magnetite, hematite, schwertmannite, and amorphous iron-aluminum-sulfate-rich solids, can be formed via oxidation of ferrous iron under the acidic conditions present.
 All photosynthesizers play dual roles as oxygen producers, and thus passive iron oxidizers, and as surfaces to which the iron can sorb or bind.
 This causes aquatic plants to become heavily encrusted with a light-orange floc of iron oxyhydroxide near the point of oxygen gas released from the plants.
-Factors such as local geology, parent rock mineralogy, ground-water composition, and geochemically active microbes & plants influence the formation, growth, and persistence of iron bogs.
+Factors such as local geology, parent rock mineralogy, ground-water composition, and geochemically active microbes and plants influence the formation, growth, and persistence of iron bogs.
 Bog iron is a renewable resource; the same bog can be harvested about once each generation.